 Full Site Surveys

 This is the most active way to participate in the Atlas.
-We hope many of you will adopt a block and survey it regularly.
+We hope many of you will “adopt” a region where missing lady beetle species were historically recorded (see more information below) and survey it often.
+You can just upload incidental encounters in these sites, but we hope that you will actively survey in these areas for lady beetles.

-- You will visit survey sites from spring through autumn and follow the protocols described in the easy to use manual to document lady beetles.
+- You will visit you historic survey site(s) of choice from spring through autumn and follow the protocols described in the easy to use manual to document lady beetles (see below).

 Steps: